Dental Care for Seniors in Asheville: Understanding and Maintaining Oral Health as We Age

 Cleaning your teeth daily and taking special care with your restorations—such as flossing around crowns and cleaning dentures every day—can help protect your smile and keep your restoration looking great for as long as possible.

-No dental restoration lasts forever, so it’s important to keep regular checkups with your dentist to ensure your restoration is in good shape.
+No dental restoration lasts forever, so it’s important to keep regular checkups with your family dentist to ensure your restoration is in good shape.
 For example, while dental crowns can last for 10 years or longer, dentures may need to be replaced every five years.
 Your dentist can guide you on caring for your restoration for the best results.

 If you wear dentures, be aware that your mouth naturally changes shape over time, which can affect how your dentures fit.
 Ill-fitting dentures can cause discomfort, difficulty eating, and even nutritional problems.
 Watch for signs of poor fit, such as sliding, clicking sounds, or sore spots in your mouth, and have your dentist check your dentures’ fit annually.